 For 5L of 1 in 2000v/v:

-So 1,000mL of 1L of the 1 in 400 mixture is diluted to 5L to product a 1 in 2000 product.
+Answer – 1,000mL of the 1 in 400 mixture is diluted to 5L to produce a 1 in 2000 product.

-Let y mL equal the volume of the 40% v/v solution required and let x mL equal the volume of ingredient in y mL of 40% v/v solution.
+Let y mL equal the volume of 40% v/v solution needed.
 There is also x mL of ingredient in 500mL of the 5% v/v solution.